-The student delegates of Work and Organizational Psychology (WOP) form an administrative body that serves as an intermediary between the students and lecturers of the WOP specialisation at the University of Amsterdam (UvA).
-The WOP Student Delegates are enthusiastic students who organize study-related activities throughout the academic year, in particular for students taking the WOP specialisation (approximately 250 Bachelor’s and Master’s students in total).
+The student delegates of Work and Organisational Psychology (WOP) form an administrative body that serves as an intermediary between the students and lecturers of the WOP specialisation at the University of Amsterdam (UvA).
+The WOP Student Delegates are enthusiastic students who organise study-related activities throughout the academic year, in particular for students taking the WOP specialisation (approximately 250 Bachelor’s and Master’s students in total).

-The board of WOP Student Delegates is made up of 4 students who are united by the conviction that Psychology is a discipline that can make an important contribution to the efficiency and efficacy of organisations.
-As student delegates, our aim is to help other students to recognize possibilities and opportunities in this area.
+The board of WOP Student Delegates is made up of 9 students who are united by the conviction that Psychology is a discipline that can make an important contribution to the efficiency and efficacy of organisations.
+As student delegates, our aim is to help other students to recognise possibilities and opportunities in this area.

 Goal of WOP Student Delegates